Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Methods

 If the objective function of the standardized residuals $r_j$ in the regression is $\sum_j \rho(r_j)$, then ordinary least squares regression minimizes the sum of the square of the residuals, $\rho(r_j) = r_j^2$.
 In Tukey's bisquare objective function,

 The value of the tuning parameter $c$ is chosen as 1.548 to provide a high breakdown point in the S-estimation step, and as 4.685 to provide an efficient estimator in the M-estimation steps.
 This method for robust regression is the default choice implemented by the \texttt{lmrob} command in the R package \emph{robustbase} \cite{robustbase}.
+Robust regression can replace standard regression in both the IVW and MR-Egger methods.